 And she can no longer get access to the House at #12.
 Walburga has made it inaccessible to her.

 • • • •

 Following this line of reasoning a bit further; she isn’t ready to give up.
-But she hasn’t very many avenues of enquiry left to pursue.
+But she hasn’t very many avenues of inquiry left to pursue.
 By 1981 the Black family has dwindled alarmingly.
-But there are still a couple of avenues for her to explore.
+But there are still a couple of possibilities for her to explore.
 We do not know whether Ignatius and Lucretia Prewett (and Arcturus, who was probably living with them) had a nasty experience during this period.
 Ignatius’s two nephews, or perhaps, cousins, were already dead at DE hands, so it is possible that Bellatrix was balked there as well, and did not have any expectations of being able to convince Lucretia or Arcturus that they needed to assist her.
-Old Auntie Cassiopeia is a member of her own branch of the family, and doesn’t know anything to the purpose, and Bellatrix may have supposed that the house at #12 would be just as inaccessible to her.
+Old Auntie Cassiopeia is a member of her own branch of the family, and doesn’t know anything to the purpose, and Bellatrix already knew that the house at #12 was inaccessible to her.

 Which left only distant cousin Callidora Longbottom.